oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection on which the break is to take place.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

 .. function:: int dpiConn_changePassword(dpiConn* conn, \